 But that doesn’t make the process any easier.
 There are several challenges you need to work though to pull these different opinions together to get an approval.

 Challenge 1 - The best creative work pushes boundaries

-The job of being a creator is tough
+Being a creator is tough

 Separate the creative work from the creative team

-Compare these two approaches.
+Compare these two approaches :-

 - “Can you talk me through how you see (target audience) reacting to this?” (open question and refers back to the customer)

 - Is this the best you could do? (closed question, and a personal attack)